spacetelescope/jwst/docs/jwst/cube_build/reference.rst

 There are two types of reference files used by the cube_build step.
 The first type holds the default cube parameters used in setting up the output IFU Cube.
 The reftype for this reference file is *cubepars* and there is a  reference file of this type for MIRI data and one for NIRSPEC data.
-These files contain a table for each band of the spatial and spectral size to use to construct the IFU Cube.
+These files contain  tables for each band of the spatial and spectral size and the size of the region of interest to use to construct the IFU cube.
 For build 7.1, if more than one band is used to build the IFU cube, then the final spatial and spectral size will be the smallest one from the list of input bands.
-The IFU cubes have a linear spatial and spectral dimension.
+Build 7.1 can only produce  IFU cubes with a linear spatial and spectral dimension.
 In build 7.2 we plan to allow a varying spectral step with wavelength.

 The other type of reference file pertains only to MIRI data and contains the width of the PSF and LSF per band.
 The reftype for this reference file is *resol*.